Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

 \subsection{Photometric properties}

 We illustrate attributes of the 248 stars selected here, starting with a Hertzsprung-Russel (HR) diagram in Figure~\ref{fig:systs_cmd}.
-The \CMD\ emphasizes that symbiotic stars are post-main-sequence giants, with sources broadly clustered around a \bprp\ color index of $\sim$2 and an absolute magnitude of around -2 in Gaia's G band.
+The \CMD\ emphasizes that the cool components of symbiotic systems are post-main-sequence RGB or AGB stars, with sources broadly clustered around a \bprp\ color index of +2 and an absolute magnitude of around –2 in Gaia’s G band.
 There are a few exceptions, with a handful of sources that appear near the main sequence, and two that are unphysically bright.
 These outliers tend to have poorly constrained distances (low \poe) or high levels of extinction (e.g., high \gaiavar{ag\_gspphot}).
-The figure also indicates cross-matches in all-sky X-ray surveys from \rosat\ \citep{aschenbach1981, white2000}, \xmm\ \citep{jansen2001, webb2020}, and \erosita\ \citep{predehl2006, freund2024}, with a total of 59 sources identified in at least one of these catalogs (Table~\ref{tab:sysstars}, online version).
-Almost a quarter of our selected stars are plausible X-ray emitters, which is a much larger fraction than in the general population of red giants \citep[e.g.,][]{hunsch1998, schmitt2024} as a result of interactions between the symbiotic stars' binaries and the mass flowing between them.